Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: SGWB templates from cosmic strings

 \subsection{Template based on analytical modeling (Model I)}

 Model I~\cite{Sousa:2013aaa, Sousa:2014gka} uses a semi-analytical approach to characterize the SGWB spectrum generated by cosmic string loops.
-This model relies on three main assumptions: \begin{itemize} \item The production of closed loops of string is, aside from Hubble damping, the main energy loss mechanism in the evolution of cosmic string networks; \item Loops decay mainly by emitting gravitational radiation; \item Loops are created with a length that is a fixed fraction $\alpha_L\le 1$ of the characteristic length $L$ of the cosmic string network. \end{itemize} Under these assumptions, a description of the evolution of the energy density of the network is sufficient to fully characterize the loop distribution function throughout cosmic history and to compute the SGWB they generate.
-Here, as in refs.~\cite{Sousa:2013aaa, Sousa:2014gka}, we use the Velocity-dependent One-scale Model~\cite{Martins:1996jp} to describe the evolution of the network.
+This model relies on three main assumptions: \begin{itemize} \item The production of closed loops of string is, aside from Hubble damping, the main energy loss mechanism in the evolution of cosmic string networks; \item Loops decay mainly by emitting gravitational radiation; \item Loops are created with a length $l$ that is a fixed fraction $\alpha_L\le 1$ of the characteristic length $L$ of the cosmic string network: $l=\alpha L$. \end{itemize} Under these assumptions, a description of the evolution of the energy density of the network is sufficient to fully characterize the loop distribution function throughout cosmic history and to compute the SGWB they generate. \footnote{Note that the results obtained under these assumptions may be used to construct the SGWB for any distribution of loop length at the moment of creation, as described in refs.~\cite{Sanidas:2012ee,Sousa:2020sxs}.} Here, as in refs.~\cite{Sousa:2013aaa, Sousa:2014gka}, we use the Velocity-dependent One-scale Model~\cite{Martins:1996jp} to describe the evolution of the network.

 In this model, the loop-size parameter $\alpha=\alpha_L L/t$, which characterizes the loop length at formation, is treated as a free parameter and a power spectrum of the form in eq.~(\ref{eq:powerspectrum}) is assumed.
-This model then has, besides cosmic string tension $G\mu$, two additional parameters: $\alpha$ and the spectral index $q$.
-Note that although the assumptions of the model may seem rather strong, they may be easily relaxed by assuming that only a fraction $\mathcal{F}$ of the energy lost by the network goes into the production of loops that decay by emitting GWs (as suggested, for instance, in ref.~\cite{Hindmarsh:2022awe}).
-Such a parameter may also be used to describe, to some extent, situations in which loops are created with a distribution of lengths (and kinetic energies) instead of being created with exactly the same size~\cite{Blanco-Pillado:2013qja,Sousa:2020sxs}~\footnote{Note that the results obtained under these assumptions may be used to construct the SGWB for any distribution of loop length at the moment of creation, as described in refs.~\cite{Sanidas:2012ee,Sousa:2020sxs}.}.
-This \textit{fuzziness} parameter, accounting for potential uncertainties in the modeling of cosmic string loops, may also be treated as a fourth free parameter of the model.
-Here, unless stated otherwise, we will take $\mathcal{F}=0.1$ as suggested by the results of Nambu-Goto simulations~\cite{Blanco-Pillado:2013qja}.
+This model then has, besides cosmic string tension $G\mu$, three additional parameters: the loop-size parameter $\alpha$, the spectral index $q$ (assuming a power spectrum of the form of eq.~(\ref{eq:powerspectrum})), and a fuzziness parameter $\mathcal{F}$.
+The fuzziness parameter can capture a variety of effects, such as situations in which loops are created with a distribution of lengths (and kinetic energies) instead of being created with exactly the same size~\cite{Blanco-Pillado:2013qja,Sousa:2020sxs}.